Crohn’s Disease & Ulcerative Colitis: A Guide for Parents

 While researchers continue to study possible causes, some have been ruled out, including tension, anxiety, personality traits, or dietary factors.
 Also, the diseases are not considered to be contagious.

 Because Crohn’s disease and ulcerative colitis are considered chronic, meaning that they can flare up after an initial remission, the goal of treatment is to achieve and maintain remission.
-These treatments can include medication, surgery, or nutritional therapies.
+These treatments can include prescription medication, over-the-counter medication, nutritional therapies and surgery.

 While there is no medical cure for IBD, there are a number of drug therapies that can help your child.
 It is important to understand that just as the disease impacts each patient differently, medication regimens change from person to person, sometimes from flare to flare.
 For example, one individual may have few symptoms and may respond well to mild drug therapy during one flare but may require different, stronger medication during a more severe or prolonged flare.